Updated July 6, 2023

 - Users cannot view physical addresses while they can view logical addresses easily.

 - Physical Addresses Space is a set of all Physical addresses generated in a program.
 Also, Logical Addresses Space is a set of all Logical addresses generated in a program.

 - Physical addresses and Logical addresses need the same time for compiling and load time addresses binding schemes.
 On the other hand, physical addresses and logical addresses take different times for execution.

-- A physical address is used to identify the location of the memory while on the other hand logical address is used to access physical address.
+- A physical address is used to identify the location of the memory, while on the other hand, the logical address is used to access a physical address.

 The table below summarizes the comparisons between Physical Address vs Logical Address: